 Rohit’s tension fell, and he broke into a goofy grin.

-“Splendid, I thought you’d be pleased.
-We’ll have a two-year work visa extended.
-You’ll start earning credits towards a permanent alien classification immediately.
+“Splendid!
+I thought you’d be pleased.
+We’ll have your two-year work visa extended.
+You’ll start earning credits toward a permanent alien classification immediately.
 I’ve seen you spend a lot of time with Mr. Salim, and I’m having you take over from him.
 He’s been there too long, and fresh blood will do his department some good.
 Five years from now, you’ll be able to file an application for a permanent alien card and work anywhere in the country.
 Of course, I hope you’ll stay with us.”
 Mr. Mittal grinned in a way that implied it was less hope and more of a requirement, but Rohit barely heard a word.

 All of a sudden, Rohit discovered that he was on his feet, his head pounding, and Mr. Mittal was staring at him in surprise.